WesPeacock/GetSlideURLs/README.md

 To copy the URL from Chrome/Google Slides to Notepad++, double-click script icon.

+Each execution of the script takes about 10 seconds.

 When the script is finished, it leaves Chrome and NP++ ready for the next URL.

+**\*\*NOTE\*\*:** **When the script is working, you should not click with the mouse, or enter anything on the keyboard.** The script assumes that it is the only source of input to the computer while it is running.
+Other inputs may change the context or window that the script is running in, making to work incorrectly

 ## Customizing the timings and keystrokes